 Unexplained weight loss despite an increased appetite

-This type of medication can relieve rapid heart rate and nervousness.
+A type of medicine called beta-blockers may help symptoms.
+It may help to relieve rapid heart rate and nervousness.

-There are no current guidelines to prevent hyperthyroidism.
+There are no current steps to prevent hyperthyroidism.

 Van Geest RJ, Sa sim IV, Koppeschaar HP, et al. Methylprednisolone pulse therapy for patients with moderately severe Graves orbitopathy: a prospective, randomized, placebo-controlled study.
 Eur J Endocrinol.
 2008;158(3):229-237.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.